-Pancreatic cancer is considered Stage IV if it has spread to distant locations in the body, such as the liver, lungs, or adjacent organs including the stomach, spleen, and/or the bowel.
-Sometimes it can only be determined that a pancreatic cancer is in Stage IV once surgery is completed.1
+Pancreatic cancer is considered stage IV if it has spread to distant locations in the body, such as the liver, lungs, or adjacent organs including the stomach, spleen, and/or the bowel.
+Sometimes it can only be determined that a pancreatic cancer is in stage IV once surgery is completed.1

 - Stage IVA pancreatic cancer is locally confined, but involves adjacent organs or blood vessels, thereby hindering surgical removal.
 Stage IVA pancreatic cancer is also referred to as localized or locally advanced.

 - Stage IVB pancreatic cancer has spread to distant organs, most commonly the liver.
 Stage IVB pancreatic cancer is also called metastatic.
 The goal of treatment for patients with localized IVA disease is to induce a remission, or a disease-free period that may last months or years.
 Management of patients with Stage IVB disease is often aimed at controlling symptoms and pain from the cancer.

 Pancreatic cancer is often not diagnosed until it is in Stage IVA, meaning the cancer has invaded adjacent organs or major blood vessels.
 When this occurs surgical removal of the cancer (which provides a chance at long-term cure) is seldom an option.
 Therefore, the goal of treatment of patients with Stage IVA pancreatic cancer is to induce a remission, which is a cancer-free period that may last months or years, and to prevent and control symptoms.